-Volunteers are the life of The Foodbank!
-If you are flexible, and can volunteer Monday through Friday 9:00 am to 4:00 pm, we would love to have you!
+Volunteers are the life of The Foodbank, Inc.!
+If you are flexible, and can volunteer Monday through Friday 9:00 am to 3:00 pm, we would love to have you!
 Corporate and school groups are always welcome, as well.

 To schedule a volunteer shift at The Foodbank, please contact Sean Mitchell at 461-0265 x 27 or email SMitchell@thefoodbankdayton.org.
-Because the Foodbank is a warehouse,you must be at least 14 years old to volunteer and be accompanied by an adult.
+Because The Foodbank, Inc. is a warehouse, you must be at least 14 years old to volunteer and be accompanied by an adult.
 We ask that all volunteers wear closed-toe shoes for safety.

 Mobile Farmer’s Markets (Year-round)- The Foodbank goes out to various host sites (mainly in Greene County, three pantries are hosted in Montgomery County, two additional in Preble County) and gives out produce to those in need.
 Volunteers help fill out paperwork and help pass out food.
 Each mobile pantry lasts about 1 hour and is scheduled Monday-Friday from 9am-4pm.